 - Certified Nurse Mid-Wife (CNM) specialize in advance nursing and midwifery and work in tandem with OBGYNs to promote prenatal health, assist in or perform deliveries, and provide postnatal care.

 These professions require you to hold an MSN degree.
 So once you’ve gained a few years of experience in nursing after earning your Bachelor’s degree and completing your RN certification, choose an online school that offers a graduate program in nursing, and decide on your specialized field of work.
 Some RNs also choose to leave the clinical setting and become nurse educators.
 With additional education, they become professors and teachers in nursing schools and colleges.
-For more information on the salary and employment trends for both clinical and non-clinical RNs, visit our guide on nursing professions and the credentialing criteria.
+For more information on the salary and employment trends for both clinical and non-clinical RNs, visit our guide nursing salary and career trends.

 - Know what you’re interested in and which kind of nursing you prefer.